chrislee0419/EnhancedSearchAndFilters/README.md

        - While typing, the mod shows you a list of possible words you're trying to type.
 - Filter
      - Limit song length, difficulties, and NJS on the song list.
-     - Find songs you have voted on (requires the BeatSaverDownloader mod).
-     - One Saber, Lightshow, and Mapping Extensions-required songs can be easily found!
+     - One Saber, No Arrows, 90/360 Degree, Lightshow, and Mapping Extensions-required songs can be easily found!
      - Show only ranked songs (requires the SongDataCore mod).
      - Frequently download songs and then forget to play them?
 Filter for songs that you have never played before.
      - Looking to full combo all your songs?
 Find all the songs that you have yet to full combo!